HUD: Secretary Carson Launches New Financial Controls to Enhance Department’s Fiscal Strength and Integrity

 Jurisdictional Host: National Servicing Center

-Special Instructions: This webinar will focus exclusively on SFDMS reporting requirements and is open to all FHA-approved Servicers.
-A valid company email address and the FHA 5-digit lender ID are required at the time of registration.
-For more information, contact: stacey.a.brown@hud.gov
+Special Instructions: This webinar is open to all FHA-approved servicers and FHA-approved housing counselors.
+It is being offered on three different dates and times to maximize attendance.
+A valid company email address and the FHA 5-digit lender and/or agency ID are required at the time of registration.
+For more information, contact stacey.a.brown@hud.gov.

 Investor Update